-- Eat more fish.
-Fish is a good source of protein and other nutrients.
-It also contains Omega-3 fatty acids (particularly oily fish like mackerel, sardines, salmon and tuna), which may help reduce the risk of heart disease and stroke
+Eat more oily fish.
+Oily fish is a good source of protein and other nutrients.
+It also contains omega-3 fatty acids - particularly oily fish like mackerel, sardines, salmon, and tuna - that may help reduce the risk of heart disease and stroke.

-- Eat a variety - and just the right amount -- of protein-rich foods.
-Commonly eaten protein foods (meat and dairy products) are among the main culprits in increasing heart disease risk.
+Eat a variety - and just the right amount - of protein-rich foods.
+Commonly eaten protein foods - meat and dairy products - are among the main culprits in increasing heart disease risk, primarily because of their saturated fat content.
 Reduce this dietary risk factor by balancing the amount of animal, fish, and vegetable protein you include in your diet.

 Hydrate.
 Water is vital to life.
 Be sure to drink plenty of water throughout the day.